CallumRG/lessoncraft.ai/Daily Scrum/Apr 5.md

 ## Apr 5, 2024
 Callum:
-- What did I do yesterday:
+- What did I do yesterday: continue working course related functionality
-- What was in my way:
+- What was in my way: issues with mocking fetch requests for certain course elements
-- What will I do today:
+- What will I do today: Finish test cases and fix bugs

 Kaitlyn:
 - What did I do yesterday: